 When it comes to cheap stocks, there are few as volatile as Blink Charging (NASDAQ:BLNK).

+Over the past two years, BLNK stock has gone from $10 to $3, and popped from $4.50 to $8; it now sits at a paltry $2.60.
 This volatility won’t give up any time soon.
-Thus, if you want to avoid volatility, I’d say avoid BLNK stock.
+Thus, if you want to avoid volatility, I’d normally say avoid BLNK stock …

-That being said, if this company’s secular growth narrative surrounding building a network of electric vehicle charging stations globally materializes within the next 5 years, this stock could be a 5-to-10 bagger.
+That being said, if this company’s secular growth narrative surrounding building a network of electric vehicle charging stations globally materializes within the next five years, this stock could be a 5- or even 10-bagger.

 It is a big risk.
 But, eventually, global infrastructure will need to match demand.
 At that point in time, there will be some huge contracts awarded to electric vehicle charging station companies.